 The allowed commands affect the containers and not the images or the environment itself.
 The following commands are available -

-cp- Copy files to and from a service.
+cp- Copy files to and from a workload.

 help- Help with any command.

-sh- Connect or run a command on a service.
+sh- Connect or run a command on a workload.

 version- Show the Raftt version information.

-Because Raftt depends on the dev container for running various scripts, the dev container may not depend on other services.
+Because Raftt depends on the dev container for running various scripts, the dev container may not depend on other workloads.